The Best Homemade Hot Cocoa Mix Recipe - 5 ingredients

 - This recipe makes a big batch, so you'll have plenty on hand for the season.

-- To make a hot chocolate bar, set up a slow cooker with the hot cocoa mix in a ration of 2 cups of hot cocoa mix to a gallon of hot water or other liquid such as milk.
+- To make a hot chocolate bar, set up a slow cooker with the hot cocoa mix in a ratio of 2 cups of hot cocoa mix to a gallon of hot water or other liquid such as milk.

 Homemade Hot Cocoa Mix